 Districts are constrained by borders imposed by higher geopolitical units as well as by nature.
-Compactness scores that do not account for such constraints may assign inappropriately low scores to a district.
+Compactness scores that do not account for such constraints may assign low scores to a district that are not meaningful.
 The panhandles of Florida and Oklahoma, as well as Kentucky's border with the Ohio River (see \autoref{fig:polysimp}), contain electoral districts whose shape, at least in part, cannot be dictated by politics.
-The same is true of almost any coastal district since islands and peninsulas must be included, but lengthen their perimeters.
-Louisiana (see \autoref{fig:polysimp}) exmplifies this.
+The same is true of almost any coastal district since islands and peninsulas with their long perimeters must be included.
+Louisiana (\autoref{fig:polysimp}) exemplifies this challenge.

-Some scores can be modified to account for this issue.
-They can be marked with the suffix \textit{B} (borders accounted for).
+Some scores can be modified to account for this issue \citep{Azavea2006,Ansolabehere2016}.
+These can be marked with the suffix \textit{B} (borders accounted for).
 For example, in the case of the convex hull and Reock scores, if the hull or minimum bounding circle is intersected with a state polygon, the result is a better representation of what was possible and, therefore, a better indicator of whether gerrymandering took place.
-Taking this into account can have a considerable impact on compactness scores (\autoref{fig:borders}).
-Those scores, such as the Polsby-Popper, which cannot be modified to account for borders, are calculated as described elsewhere without consideration of borders.
+Taking boundaries into account in this way can have a considerable effect on compactness scores (\autoref{fig:borders}).

 The boundaries of electoral districts, states, and countries may include large maritime regions, as shown in \autoref{fig:waterboundaries}.
-Insofar as these regions generally cannot be populated, save for areas immediately adjacent to the shore, their inclusion in compactness calculations may serve to hide the effects of gerrymandering.
-Input data should be cropped to major coastlines to account for this, though, doing so is not a panacea: coastlines tend to be fractal (see \autoref{fig:koch}).
+These regions are difficult or impossible to populate, except near shores, so their inclusion in compactness calculations may hide the effects of gerrymandering.
+Input data should be cropped to major coastlines to account for this, though doing so is not a panacea.
+Coastlines tend to be fractal and need to be measured in a way which is insensitive to this effect, as shown in \autoref{fig:koch}.

-As \autoref{fig:border-misalign} shows, border data, especially when drawn from disparate sources, may not always co-align.
+As \autoref{fig:border-misalign} shows, boundary data, especially when drawn from disparate sources, may not always co-align.
 We attempted to quantify this effect by overlaying high-resolution district data with medium-resolution state data and found that the impact was usually small (see \autoref{fig:misalign-effect} for details).
-Problems can be avoided entirely by using data which is co-aligned, such as is available from the U.S.\ Census.
+Problems can be avoided entirely by using data that is co-aligned, such as the data available from the U.S.\ Census.